jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_4.rst

         else:
             return False

-  green, because I can put two :ref:`if statements` together when they both return the same thing and are at the same indentation level.
-For example
+  green, because I can put two :ref:`if statements` together when they both return the same thing and are at the same indentation level

   .. code-block:: python